17 Ways to Boost Your Web Content Performance This Year

 A whole-SERP strategy analyzes the search engine results page for the keywords you are targeting and provides a roadmap for the content you can create.
 Look at what type of content is ranking and what other opportunities the results page offers to discover what is appropriate for the keyword.
 Read more: What Is a Whole-SERP SEO Strategy?

-Expertise, authoritativeness, and trustworthiness are tenets of quality content, according to Google.
+Experience, expertise, authoritativeness, and trustworthiness are tenets of quality content, according to Google.
 Ensuring your webpages and your site demonstrate these principles helps you compete in the search results.
-Read more: Complete Guide to the Fundamentals of of E-A-T
+Read more: Complete Guide to the Fundamentals of of E-E-A-T

 SEO siloing is good for user experience and SEO.
 It helps architect your site in a way that demonstrates expertise and authority through content and internal linking.
 It also helps your visitors easily find the information they are looking for.
 This is a must for every site.
 Read more: SEO Siloing – What, Why, How

 If you have a handful of webpages that are all on the same topic, consider combining them to make one authoritative article on the subject.
 In many cases, one long article on a website will gain more traction in the search results than several shorter pieces that aren’t interconnected in any way.
 Be sure to do this properly with a 301 redirect.
 Read more: How to Do a 301 Redirect

 You can refresh the content on any given page with newer, more relevant content.
 Without changing the actual URL (so you get to preserve the link equity of that webpage), you can simply update the existing content.
 Start with the top-performing webpages that need an update and work your way down the list.